goombalab/goombalab.github.io/_posts/2025-07-06-improving-length-generalization.md

 {% include figure.liquid loading="eager" path="assets/img/2025-07-06-length-generalization/mamba2-effrem-reduced.png" %}
 </div>

-> #### State Passing fixes Effective Remembrance
+### State Passing fixes Effective Remembrance
+Models that fail to length generalize have very high $\text{EffRem}_T(t)$ for small $t$, meaning that the models are disproportionately impacted by early elements of the sequence.

->
+> #### Intuition
-> <div style="text-align: justify; margin-bottom: 1em;">
-Models that fail to length generalize have very high $\text{EffRem}_T(t)$ for small $t$, meaning that the models are disproportionately impacted by early elements of the sequence. <strong>We hypothesize that when a model is always trained with a zero initial state, it uses the first few tokens it sees to rapidly differentiate the state, which in turn causes overfitting to these tokens</strong>.
+> We hypothesize that when a model is always trained with a zero initial state, it uses the first few tokens it sees to rapidly differentiate the state, which in turn causes overfitting to these tokens.
+{: .block-tip}

 This effect is fixed with State Passing, showing that this intervention helps the models process the context in the intended way.
-{: .block-tip}

 <!-- Lastly, we note that when models fail to length generalize, it is not that the state cannot remember all information from the sequence; rather, in a sense it is so expressive that early elements can completely change its prediction (which is not desirable, as the prediction should mostly focus on the recent context).
 Thus, the intuition that the model fails to length generalize because it is not expressive enough to take into account is not correct.
 The failure to length generalization is related to the models overfitting to early part of the sequences, rather than not being expressive enough. -->